Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Background and inner disc physics

 \subsection{The dead--active zone interface}

 Protoplanetary discs are weakly ionised systems, making them a unique archetype in the context of astrophysical discs \citep{lesur_magnetohydrodynamics_2021}.
 The seminal work of \cite{gammie_layered_1996} introduced the `layered accretion' paradigm, on account of Ohmic resistivity suppressing the MRI \citep[e.g.][]{jin_damping_1996}.
-In this model an MRI active envelope -- comprising a hot inner disc ($\lesssim 0.5$--$1\,\text{au}$) sufficiently ionised either thermally \citep[e.g.][]{umebayashi_chapter_1988} or thermionically \citep{desch_high-temperature_2015}, and surface layers, sufficiently ionised by stellar irradiation or cosmic rays -- surrounds an MRI dead interior.
-The complex interplay between the MRI, angular momentum transport, and localised accretion suggests that steady-state accretion onto the central star is unlikely within this framework \citep{gammie_layered_1996, terquem_new_2008}, implying that temporal variability is an intrinsic feature of the inner disc. \\ However, a major limitation\footnote{The Hall effect, which we neglect in this work, also has a significant impact on the dynamics in the dead region \citep[e.g.][]{lesur_thanatology_2014, bethune_global_2017, wurster_we_2021}.}of this model, is that it fails to account for the increasing role of ambipolar diffusion in the low-density surface layers surrounding the dead zone, which further suppresses MRI activity \citep[e.g.][]{blaes_local_1994, kunz_ambipolar_2004}.
+This model posits that the MRI is active only in an `envelope', comprising a hot inner disc ($\lesssim 0.5$--$1\,\text{au}$) sufficiently ionised either thermally \citep[e.g.][]{umebayashi_chapter_1988} or thermionically \citep{desch_high-temperature_2015}, and disc surface layers, sufficiently ionised by stellar irradiation or cosmic rays.
+This envelope surrounds an MRI-dead interior.
+The complex interplay between the MRI, angular momentum transport, and localised accretion suggests that steady-state accretion onto the central star is unlikely within this framework \citep{gammie_layered_1996, terquem_new_2008}, implying that temporal variability is an intrinsic feature of the inner disc. \\ However, a major limitation\footnote{The Hall effect, which we neglect in this work, also has impacts on dead-zone dynamics \citep[e.g.][]{lesur_thanatology_2014, bethune_global_2017, wurster_we_2021}.}of this model, is that it fails to account for the increasing role of ambipolar diffusion in the low-density surface layers surrounding the dead zone, which further suppresses MRI activity \citep[e.g.][]{blaes_local_1994, kunz_ambipolar_2004}.
 This led to a recharacterisation of the accretion paradigm in the dead zone -- from one driven by MRI turbulence in the surface layers \citep[e.g.][]{fleming_local_2003, turner_dead_2008}, to one governed by weak laminar magnetic winds \citep[e.g.][]{bai_wind-driven_2013, gressel_global_2015} -- as discussed further in Section~\ref{section:temporal_variability}. \\ Despite its importance, there exists a limited amount of numerical work investigating the dead--active zone interface (see the taxonomy in Section \ref{section:modelling_dead_active_zone_interface}).
 Its location, shape and stability are highly complex due to the interpenetration of dynamics and thermodynamics \citep[e.g.][]{wunsch_two-dimensional_2006, latter_dynamics_2012, faure_thermodynamics_2014,cecil_variability_2024}.
-In the MRI active region, for instance, temperature depends on the local dissipation provided by the turbulence, whilst the turbulence depends on the temperature through the thermal ionisation.
+For instance, in the MRI-active region, temperature depends on the local dissipation provided by the turbulence, whilst the turbulence depends on the temperature through the thermal ionisation.
 Further feedback loops also arise from dust and mass accumulation, through their influence on opacity and ionisation, all of which can drive explosive dynamics and substantial variability in the accretion rate.